A topic from the subject of Organic Chemistry in Chemistry.

 Part 1: Reduction of Cyclohexanone to Cyclohexanol

-2. Add 1 g of sodium borohydride (NaBH4) in small portions to the reaction mixture.
+2. Add 1 g of sodium borohydride (NaBH4) in small portions to the cooled reaction mixture, ensuring the temperature does not rise excessively.

 3. Stir the mixture for 30 minutes at room temperature.

-4. Add 10 mL of acetic acid to quench the reaction.
+4. Add 10 mL of acetic acid cautiously and slowly to quench the reaction.
+(Note: This will produce gas evolution.)

-5. Transfer the reaction mixture to a separatory funnel and extract the product with ethyl acetate.
+5. Transfer the reaction mixture to a separatory funnel and extract the product with 3 x 20mL portions of ethyl acetate.

-6. Wash the organic layer with water and brine.
+6. Wash the combined organic layers with water and brine.

 7. Dry the organic layer over anhydrous sodium sulfate (Na2SO4).